-A domestic trust (as defined in Regulations section 301,7701-7).
+A domestic trust (as defined in Regulations section 301.7701-7).

 Special rules for partnerships.
 Partnerships that conduct a trade or business in the United States are generally required to pay a withholding tax on any foreign partners' share of income from such business.
-Further, in certain cases where a Form W-9 has not been received, a partnership is required to presume that a partner is a foreign person, and pay the withholding tax.

-Therefore, if you are a U.S. person that is a partner in a partnership conducting a trade or business in the United States, provide Form W-9 to the partnership to establish your U.S. status and avoid withholding on your share of partnership
+Further, in certain cases where a Form W-9 has not been received, a partnership is required to presume that nas not been received, a partnership is required to presume that a partner is a foreign person, and pay the withholding tax.
+Therefore, if you are a U.S. person that is a partner in a partnership conducting a trade or business in the United States, provide Form W-8 to the partnership to establish your U.S. status and avoid withholding on your shere of partnership